 It’s worth noting rent and mortgage payments are not included in HEM.

-The HEM benchmark is then calculated based on the median spend on absolute basics plus the spend on discretionary basics by the bottom 25%.
+The HEM benchmark is then calculated based on the median spend on absolute basics, plus the spend on discretionary basics by those in the bottom 25th percentile.
+It is updated every quarter to account for inflation.

 How is HEM used?

-Under consumer credit laws, lenders are legally obliged to take an applicant’s expenses into account when assessing their borrowing capacity.
-HEM is one tool used, though it’s likely not the only consideration of living expenses.
+Under Australia's consumer credit laws, lenders are legally obliged to take an applicant’s expenses into account when assessing their borrowing capacity.
+HEM is one tool that can be used, though it’s likely not the only consideration of living expenses.
 Some lenders have developed their own measures that they may use in place of, or in conjunction with, HEM.

 Some will look at a person’s average expenses over a certain time period.
 Others may ask would-be borrowers to provide estimates of their living expenses as part of their home loan applications.